 Others, including those who live in the West Midlands and Bristol are, according to the CIO survey, more likely to sit up and take notice when they are made using ‘received pronunciation’.

 Advertisements which encourage the public to comply with deadlines, including filling in tax returns, ‘need to impart trust and authority’ the COI said, and are more effective when a Home Counties accent is used.
 Local accents proved more persuasive in campaigns which include credible real-life experiences to try to change people’s behaviour, perhaps to prevent drink driving or encourage homeowners to fix faulty smoke alarms.

 This ‘don’t drink & drive’ campaign uses a range of regional accent in a bid to demand attention from the audience.

-The increased demand for diverse regional accents is exciting for voice actors.
+The increased demand for diversity is exciting for regional accent actors.